robinmichaelschaefer/simple_net_wol_golang/README.md

 # simple_net_wol_golang
 This is a exremtly simple cli tool written in Go to send a Wake-On-Lan packet via broadcast to a MAC address.

+Caution: Never worked with go before so it might be a weird.

 ## Prerequisites
 * [Golang](https://go.dev/)